Ruok27/liri-node-app/README.md

 node liri.js movie-this [movie name] node liri.js do-what-it-says

 note: for do-what-it-says, must have located in the folder’s root a txt file named random.txt.
-Within that file must be a command and query separated by a ','
+Within that file there must be a command and query separated by a ','

 ###Images of application in use